 Firstly, what is an investment bond?

 An investment bond provides a flexible method of investing your money, with the potential for growth over the medium to long term.
-It is designed to allow your capital to grow and give you the ability to take regular, tax-efficient withdrawals is required.
+It is designed to allow your capital to grow and give you the ability to take regular, tax-efficient withdrawals, if required.

 An investment bond offers the opportunity to take advantage of several tax benefits, including arrangements which can help to reduce your inheritance tax liability.

-Investment bonds are life insurance policies which allow individuals, companies and trusts to invest a lump sum into a variety of investments.
+Investment bonds are typically life insurance policies which allow individuals, companies and trusts to invest a lump sum into a variety of investments.
 You can also pay additional amounts into the investment bond if you wish to do so.
-Whilst they are technically life insurance policies, the level of life cover is minimal and they are mainly used as a vehicle to invest money.
+Whilst the majority are technically life insurance policies, the level of life cover is minimal and they are mainly used as a vehicle to invest money.

-Now more specifically, what is an Onshore Investment Bond?
+Now more specifically, what is an Offshore Investment Bond?

-· Tax Planning: the ability to time when tax is payable, especially is multiple lives assured are used
+The ability to time when tax is payable, especially if multiple lives assured are used.

-What is the taxation of an Onshore Investment Bond?
+What is the taxation of an Offshore Investment Bond?

-For a UK individual, the personal taxation implications of an Onshore Investment Bonds is as follows:
+For a UK individual, the personal taxation implications of an Offshore Investment Bonds is as follows:

 Tax of Investment Bonds held under trust is a complex area and therefore, we strongly recommend that you seek financial advice before making any decisions regarding trusts.

-Who could an Onshore Bond be suitable for?
+Who could an Offshore Bond be suitable for?

-· Someone looking to take tax-efficient regular withdrawals from their investment, such as a retiree
+An individual looking to take regular tax-efficient withdrawals from their investment, such as a retiree.

-Who would an Onshore Bond typically not be suitable for?
+Who would an Offshore Bond typically not be suitable for?

 Tax treatment varies according to individual circumstances and is subject to change.